kubevirt-ui/kube-gateway-operator/docs/token.md

 ns=gateway-example

 # Get the admin user k8s bearer token, and the k8s API path,
-# We will use the k8s API and credentials to create the gatetoken resource:
+# We will use the k8s API and credentials to create the gatetoken resource
+# NOTE: users should know the admin token and k8s api host, the scripts here
+#       gets this value using oc command only for this example.
 token=$(oc whoami -t)
 apipath=$(oc whoami --show-server)/apis/kubegateway.kubevirt.io/v1beta1/namespaces/$ns/gatetokens